ammarm08/technical-posts/posts/sicp-notes.md

 > to construct procedures that can accept procedures as arguments or return procedures as values.
 Procedures that manipulate procedures
 > are called *higher-order procedures*.

-This passage drills in (at least to me) the notion that code is just data.
-Whether we're dealing with a function or a list or an integer or some other primitive, it doesn't matter.
-We're ultimately performing a series of instructions that manipulate the registers and auxiliary memory structures located in the hardware of our computers.
+Whether we're dealing with a function or a list or an integer or some other primitive, we're ultimately performing a series of instructions that manipulate the registers and auxiliary memory structures located in the hardware of our computers.

 The implication of this is that, if our logic is tight, we can then start viewing our higher-level abstractions as procedures